 Similar to their size differences, there is little difference in their prices, with the Lhasa Apso being ever so slightly cheaper than the Shih Tzu.
-The average price of a Lhasa Apso starts from $800, whereas the average price of a Shih Tzu starts from $800.
+The average price of a Lhasa Apso starts from $600, whereas the average price of a Shih Tzu starts from $800.

-If you are certain that these guys would fit in with your lifestyle then the American Lhasa Apso Club lists reputable breeders state by state, and the American Shih Tzu Club also lists reputable breeders state by state, and both of these websites are invaluable for information on their respective breeds.
+If you are certain that these guys would fit in with your lifestyle, then the American Lhasa Apso Club lists reputable breeders state by state, and the American Shih Tzu Club also lists reputable breeders state by state, and both of these websites are invaluable for information on their respective breeds.

-As the Lhasa Apso and the Shih Tzu are related, they are very similar looking pups, however, they do have a few differences when it comes to their temperament, exercise, and training needs.
+As the Lhasa Apso and the Shih Tzu are related, they are very similar-looking pups.
+However, they do have a few differences when it comes to their temperament, exercise, and training needs.
 For this reason, it is normally quite an easy decision for families to choose between the two.

 The Lhasa Apso will suit a more active family and one who can handle his complex personality and guarding tendencies.
 Whereas the Shih Tzu would prefer a calmer household that will be willing to pay him a lot of attention!
 But whoever you choose, they are both equally loving and affectionate.